shettysach/blog/markdown/04_demo/demo.md

 title: Demo
 subtitle: A post to demonstrate the blog's features.
 tags:
+  - markdown
+  - about
   - demo
-  - blog
-  - markdown
-  - latex
+  - test
 ---

 # Demonstration